-JoAnn Hayden co-owns the picturesque Dark Hollow and Safely Home Farms in Upperco with her husband David.
-She plays an active role in the operation of both farms, which total 135 acres.
-She is a first generation horsewoman.
+JoAnn Hayden co-owns picturesque Dark Hollow Farm and Safely Home Farm in Upperco, Maryland with her husband, David.
+The first-generation horsewoman plays an active role in the daily operations of both farms and is at home in the barn as much as in the Board room.